Japan uses targeted coronavirus testing; South Korea goes big. The U.S. faces a choice.

 “There is no way of understanding the situation accurately,” he said.
 “As a consequence, there is no way to design appropriate measures” to prevent the virus from spreading, such as social distancing, much less to implement them forcefully.

 The Japanese helped prove his point.
-Earlier this month, residents of Tokyo gathered in parks to view cherry blossoms and packed into bars and restaurants.
+This month, residents of Tokyo gathered in parks to view cherry blossoms and packed into bars and restaurants.
 With the government taking a soft approach, social distancing broke down at the first sight of spring.

-In Seoul, meanwhile, the government swiftly licensed private sector tests and established hundreds of makeshift testing kiosks, situated outside hospitals or even at special drive-through sites.
+In Seoul, meanwhile, the government swiftly licensed private-sector tests and established hundreds of makeshift testing kiosks, situated outside hospitals or even at special drive-through sites.

 “A proper diagnosis communicates the risks to the patients, helping them take precautions accordingly,” said Hwang Seung-sik, a public health professor at Seoul National University.

-To isolate patients with mild symptoms, and stop them infecting other people at home, the government established 400 “Life Treatment Centers” where patients have their health monitored to allow for a quick transfer to intensive care if needed.
+To isolate patients with mild symptoms and stop them from infecting other people at home, the government established 400 “Life Treatment Centers,” where patients have their health monitored to allow for a quick transfer to intensive care if needed.

 “The track, trace and treat approach could put a burden on the health-care system.
 But leaving patients in the dark is ethically problematic and medically ineffective,” Hwang said.